 Overview

-The Scheinman Institute on Conflict Resolution, in collaboration with the ILR International Programs Office, will offer a 7-week course, starting in mid-March, for 1 or 2 credits (note that ILR students may not exceed the semester credit limit to take this course).
-The travel portion in the Southwest during during the spring break, roughly April 1-7, to explore mediation practices by the Hopi and Navajo Nations.
+The Scheinman Institute on Conflict Resolution, in collaboration with the ILR International Programs Office, will offer a 7-week course, starting in mid-March, for 1-credit (note that ILR students may exceed the semester 18-credit limit up to 20-credits to take this engaged learning course).
+The supplemental travel portion in the Southwest in mid-May, after final exams, to explore mediation practices by the Hopi and Navajo Nations.

 The primary objective of this engaged learning program is to explore the culture of two Native American tribes and their traditional and modern methods of resolving conflicts.
 The secondary objective is to study contemporary dispute resolution in the southwest United States, including water, land use, tourism, and environmental issues.

-Richard Fincher (ILR'73), the Executive Director of the Asia Labor Arbitration Project (ALAP) in Scheinman will serve as the primary faculty lead for the program, and Donna Ramil will serve as the administrative and engaged learning lead.
+Richard Fincher (ILR'73), the Executive Director of the Asia Labor Arbitration Project (ALAP) in Scheinman will serve as the primary faculty lead for the program, and Donna Ramil, the Senior Associate Director of ILR IP, will serve as the administrative and engaged-learning lead.
+MacArthur Stant, an attorney in the Navajo Nation Department of Justice Water Rights Unit, will serve as the resource expert in Arizona.
+Richard, Mac, and Donna have co-lead this opportunity in a virtual format in 2021 and 2022.

 What is unique about this program?

 Students will gain a broad understanding of the of current issues under dispute by indigenous communities in the US.
-In spring 2023 (second 7-week term), students will attend pre-program sessions to review traditional mediation and restorative justices practices.
-Faculty from Cornell's American Indian and Indigenous Studies Program (AIISP) will share information on the new CU and Indigenous Dispossession Project.
+In spring 2024 (second 7-week term), students will attend pre-program sessions to review traditional mediation and restorative justices practices.

-The approximate travel dates will be from April 1-7, 2023.
+The approximate travel dates will be from May 18-25, 2024 (this will be confirmed).
 Students must be available during the entire program time-frame- no exceptions.

 Some of the topics that may be covered in the program include:

-- Conflict resolution in the Hopi nation (mediation)
+Conflict resolution in the Hopi nation (transformative mediation)

 - Conflict resolution in the Navajo nation (peacemaking)